Rethink Food @ CCA

 Educate communities to make responsible choices about food for a sustainable future

-Since then, we have supported the Fuel for School project in reducing food waste through providing a weekly market stall for our community.
+Since then, we have supported the rethink project in reducing food waste through providing a weekly market stall for our community.
 On our market stall, we provide a range of food which is perfectly safe which supermarkets would otherwise destroy, causing additional cost to the consumer and further damage to our planet.
 Our market stall runs on a ‘Pay As You Feel’ basis and any donations made by families are used to further enhance the project in school.

 As well as our market stall, we also provide every child with a breakfast every morning in school.
 Approximately 1000 breakfasts are given every week meaning that no child starts their learning feeling hungry or lacking in energy.
 By July 2018, our school had given over 100,000 breakfasts and we know that this has helped our school improve attendance, punctuality and overall learning outcomes.